THE SEVEN FEASTS OF THE LORD (EXCERPT OF THE THEOLOGY OF ROBERT B. THOMPSON)

-I refer to this second, much larger group, as the “sheep nations.”
-I take this term from the twenty-fifth chapter of the Book of Matthew, where Jesus divided the nations of the earth into the sheep and the goats.
+- I refer to the second, much larger group, as the sheep nations.
+I take this term from Matthew chapter 25, where Jesus divided the nations of the earth into the sheep and the goats.

 According to the Lord Jesus, the Kingdom is the inheritance of the sheep.